exonum/exonum/tutorial/frontend.md

 ```

 Extracted value is a root hash of the wallets Merkle Patricia tree (`data.wallet.value`).
-Find wallet in the tree:
+Extract wallet from the tree:

 ```javascript
 const Wallet = Exonum.newType({